SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

             where `<project-id>` should be replaced with the id of the project you are deploying to.
 The service should now be available at the URL that is printed in the terminal.

 This completes the exercises on the `BentoML` framework.
-If you want to deep dive more into this we can recommend looking into their [tasks feature](https://docs.bentoml.org/en/latest/guides/tasks.html) for use cases that have a very long running time and build in
+If you want to deep dive more into this we recommend looking into their [tasks feature](https://docs.bentoml.org/en/latest/guides/tasks.html) for use cases that have a very long running time and built-in
 [model management feature](https://docs.bentoml.org/en/latest/guides/model-loading-and-management.html) to unify the way models are loaded, managed and served.

 ## 🧠 Knowledge check

 1. How would you export a `scikit-learn` model to ONNX?
-What method is exported when you export `scikit-learn` model to ONNX?
+What method is exported when you export a `scikit-learn` model to ONNX?

     ??? success "Solution"